2022 Health Sciences & Services Degree Guide

 Along with additional schooling, some health care providers must be licensed by the state.
 It is suggested that you check with the state you want to work in to ensure you are fulfilling all requirements to practice medicine.

 Health Science degree levels vary.
-Health Sciences & Services programs offered by schools range from a first year certificate to a professional practice doctorate, which is the highest health science degree you can get.
-The type of health science degree you choose will determine how long it takes to get your diploma.
+Health Sciences & Services programs offered by schools range from a to a , which is the highest health science degree you can get.
+Depending on the health sciences and services degree you choose, obtaining your diploma can take anwhere from 1 to 4+ years.

 |Degree||Credit Requirements||Typical Program Length|

 |Bachelor’s Degree||120 credits||4 years|